 Lakeside Foods has pioneered sustainable food production since its founding in 1887, long before the rest of the industry made it a priority.
 From our early partnership with the University of Wisconsin to improve seed varieties, to collaboration with farmers on crop rotation, to reducing water and energy use in our operations, we’re mindful of our responsibility to the environment.
 Our goal is to make food production as sustainable as possible while ensuring all people have access to quality, nutritious food.

-Precision Fertility Application: Lakeside encourages its growers to employ GPS systems in planting, cultivating, and spraying processes.
-The technology allows farmers to best utilize every acre of land, and reduces chemicals by eliminating chemical overlap.
-Our growers employ farming practices that reduce soil compaction, eliminating soil erosion and saving fuel.
+Precision Fertility Application: We work with our growers to employ GPS systems to optimize planting, cultivating and spraying.
+The technology helps farmers improve soil quality, utilize every acre, reduce chemical application by eliminating overlap, and maximize crop yield.
+They also utilize farming practices that reduce soil compaction, mitigate soil erosion and save fuel.

-Recycling: Our plants are very proactive in recycling used oil, cardboard, cans, batteries, and wood pallets to reduce our environmental impact.
-Crops that are not used at our plants are recycled as animal feed or used as fertilizer for fields.
+Recycling: Our plants are proactive in recycling used oil, cardboard, cans, batteries and wood pallets to reduce environmental impact and keep unnecessary items out of landfills